N30,000 minimum wage: Uncertainty without end - Vanguard News Nigeria

 “This can take two weeks but we are trying to see if we can accommodate all these meetings by next week because we cannot do Council of State meeting again this week.
 Immediately after that meeting (Council of State), we will transmit.”

+The National Assembly members who were on Christmas and New Year holidays resumed on Wednesday, 16th January, 2019.

-But it appears; the leaders of the organized labour are deliberately or unknowingly acting and playing the script of the government.
+But it appears the leaders of the organized labour are unknowingly acting and playing the script of the government.

-Many have wondered why Labour gave a December 31 deadline to government to send an executive bill to the National Assembly or risk industrial unrest, and then decided to hold a national protest on January 8.
+Many have wondered why Labour gave a December 31 2018 deadline to government to send an executive bill on the new minimum wage to the National Assembly or risk industrial unrest, and then decided to hold a national protest on January 8.

 A former labour leader who participated in the last two minimum wage negotiations, faulted the rationale for a protest and further meetings with government after a tripartite committee had concluded its report.

-According to him, what the labour leaders ought to do at the December 20 meeting was to fix a date for a national strike and not protest, saying “I hope our former colleagues are not playing into the hands of government.
-Labour should push the government hard because the election is around the corner.”

-“In few days from now the government officials will be too busy with electioneering that if care is not taken, the minimum wage issue becomes secondary.
-Labour must take a decisive action now that there is a little window.”
+According to him, what the leaders of organised labour ought to have done at the December 20, 2018 meeting in Lagos, was to fix a date for a nationwide strike and not protest, saying “I hope our colleagues are not playing into the hands of government.
+Labour should push the government harder because the elections are around the corner.
+In few days from now the lawmakers and other government officials will be too busy with electioneering that if care is not taken, the minimum wage issue will become secondary.
+Labour must take a decisive action now that there is a little window before it is too late.”

-As it is, uncertainties will persist as going by the scenario, the Attorney General of the Federation has to come up with an executive bill to be considered by the FEC, NEC populated by the governors and then to Council of States before taking any executive bill to the National Assembly.
+As it is, the uncertainty over the new minimum wage will persist because going by the scenario, the Attorney General of the Federation has to come up with an executive bill to be considered by the FEC, NEC populated by the governors and then to Council of States before taking the bill to the National Assembly.

+To add to the uncertainty, there is an indication that the National Assembly members may proceed on another break on January 24 to join their parties in the campaigns ahead of the general elections, a day after the Presidency is expected to submit an executive bill on the Minimum Wage to them.

-At the National Assembly, it will be subjected to public hearing and it is not certain whether the lawmakers may have the time to follow the rigorous process before the general elections.
+At the National Assembly, the bill will be subjected to public hearing and it is not certain whether the lawmakers may have the time to follow the rigorous process before or after the general elections.

+It should be emphasised that even if the National Assembly passes the bill into law, it will still be transmitted back to the President for his assent before it becomes an act.

 Even if the National Assembly passes the bill into law, it will still be transmitted to the President for his assent before it becomes an act.